spawnmarvel/TSK_RABBITMQ/README.md

 # TSK_RABBITMQ
 1.1
-A WFA application to that runs with a sender / producer connected to RabbitMQ, and a reciever / consumer also connected to RabbitMQ.
+<h1>A WFA application to that runs with a sender / producer connected to RabbitMQ, and a reciever / consumer also connected to RabbitMQ.</h1>
 In the app you can send pkt's and receieve:
 Recieve is implemented with.
 -Get 1 pkt